Please see our Health and Safety Policies as they may affect planning for your visit to LOH

 What time does the show actually start/when do doors open?

 The time on your ticket is when the show is scheduled to start.
 Of course, some artists are more punctual than others!
 The doors to the theater usually open 30 minutes before showtime.
 In the case of General Admission shows, be aware that there may be a line forming up to one hour before a show in the lobby.
-The box office is open from noon straight through show time if the event is Monday through Friday, and we open one hour before the scheduled show time on weekends.
-The Box Office is also open through the first intermission and we ask that purchases for other shows take place during that intermission.
+The box office is open from noon to 5pm Tuesday through Friday, and our lobby Box Office Station opens one hour before the scheduled show time.
+The Box Office Station is open through the first intermission, and we ask that purchases for other shows take place during that intermission.

 Is there an opening act?

 When possible, the inclusion of an opening act will be announced ahead of time, however artists will sometimes bring a surprise opener with them.
 Either way the show will start with the opening act at the advertised time and the headliner will follow.
-If a show is billed as “an evening with”, there is no opening act and the headliner will take the stage at the advertised start time.
+If a show is billed as “an evening with”, there is no opening act.

 How do you define “Senior” and “Child” priced tickets?

 Unless otherwise noted, prices for seniors are 65 and older and children are 17 and younger.
 On occasion, a show will have “student” pricing which includes any student currently enrolled in an educational institution, with a valid student ID.
-Children younger than two do not need a ticket.
+Children younger than two who will sit on a lap do not need a ticket.

 What time does the show end?